 A year ago we celebrated our 25th anniversary on an African safari.
 On Thursday we celebrated #26 in Birmingham fretting over a procedure that we had no way of knowing would end up being a life-changing event.

-6:00 AM Friday morning I dropped Roy off at Grandview Hospital for what we thought would be a minor angiogram procedure, scheduled as a followup to rather suspect stress test and echocardiogram results from earlier in the week.
-At worst, I thought, a stent would be placed into any artery more than 75% blocked, which I seriously doubted to be the case.
+6:00 AM Friday morning I dropped Roy off at Grandview Hospital for what we thought would be a minor angiogram procedure, scheduled as a followup to suspect stress test and echocardiogram results from earlier in the week.
+At worst, I was told, a stent would be placed into any artery more than 75% blocked, which anyone seriously doubted to be the case.
 Roy is a guy who exercises 6 days a week and eats like Naomi Campbell.
 He’s the one who orders the salad with grilled chicken, vinaigrette on the side and unsweetened tea; the cheeseburger and fries are for me, thank you very much.
-His father had quadruple bypass surgery 13 years ago and Roy has spent the majority of his adult life making sure his ticker was tuned to perfection.
+His father had quadruple bypass surgery 13 years ago and Roy has spent the majority of his adult life making sure his ticker is tuned to perfection.

-A cup of reeeeally bad hospital coffee later I get text and then a phone call from the cardiologist, who was ready to meet me.
+After one cup of reeeeally bad hospital coffee I got text and then a phone call from the cardiologist, who was already ready to meet me.
 “Bad news”, he said in his sexy Columbian drawl.
 “His right coronary artery is 100% blocked.
 His left coronary artery is 70 to 80% blocked”…Um, I’m waiting for the punchline but I can tell by his face it’s serious and everything I’m hearing is exactly the opposite of what I expected. “…triple or quadruple bypass surgery…yada yada yada…” I didn’t hear the rest.
 I couldn’t.
 My ears and head filled with a dull roar of disbelief.
 Bottom line: he needs bypass surgery.
 Sooner rather than later.
 In other words: NOW.

-Fortunately for me and everyone else on the planet – but mostly me – Roy was still under the influence of the “twilight” cocktail that eased him through the aforementioned procedure.
+Fortunately for me and everyone else on the planet, but mostly me, Roy was still under the influence of the “twilight” cocktail that eased him through the aforementioned procedure.
 There was no decision to make.
-The cardiac thoracic surgeon, who seemingly wanders the halls in search of an open heart surgery candidate, was not only immediately available but hails from Wichita, KS; lived there the same time we did back in the 90’s, and he’s a KU grad.
-His excellent bedside manner was revealed when the first words out of his mouth were “you have terrible parents” (translation: “your condition is genetic”).
+The cardiac thoracic surgeon, who seemingly wanders the halls in search of an open heart surgery candidate, was immediately available and hails from Wichita, KS; lived there the same time we did back in the 90’s, and he’s a KU grad.
+His excellent bedside manner was revealed when the first words out of his mouth to my husband were “you have terrible parents” (translation: “your condition is genetic”).
 Within minutes Roy was whisked off to surgery, but not before he sold the doc and a few nurses copies of Big League Dream (available at www.bigleaguedream.com or Amazon).
 I tried not to think of what was happening for the next couple hundred minutes.
 Finally, a nurse called at 1:36 to tell me they had started the “closing procedure”.
 TMI?
-Not for me, under ordinary circumstances I want every detail…but this was turning out to be no ordinary day.
+Not for me — under ordinary circumstances, I want every detail…but this was turning out to be no ordinary day.
 I wasn’t nervous.
 I was numb.